For assistance with completing Leave Reports, please see the following document:

-Dates and days for the pay period should be entered here if not pre-printed.
+Dates and days for the pay period should be entered here.

 Report regular hours worked each day.
 Minutes should be recorded using 15 minute increments.
 If more than 8 hours are worked, the extra hours become overtime when 40 hours have been physically worked for the week.

 PLEASE NOTE: In accordance with Leave Interpretation 89-03 from the Texas State Auditor's Office, an employee budgeted to work less than 100% FTE can not earn state compensatory time until the combination of hours worked and leave hours taken exceeds 40 hours.
 The time worked in excess of budgeted hours, up to and including 40 hours, must be claimed on the time sheet under the heading of Equivalent Hours.

 Report hours to be paid in excess of 40 reported hours, but less than 40 physically worked hours.
 The reported hours would be a combination of regular hours worked, and vacation, sick, compensatory time taken or administrative leave taken.

 Report hours to be paid in excess of 40 physically worked hours, as allowed by Human Resources policy ER-3.

 Compensatory Earned at Equivalent Time:

 Report hours in excess of 40 reported hours that are to taken off at a later time.